 - Go Mad from the Isolation: Subverted where the guards puts Skip in a small, dark box for a few days of solitary confinement expecting to find him a crazy mess when they bring him out.
 Instead he asks for one more day: "Please, I was just beginning to get into myself!"

 - Great Escape: Skip, Harry and a few fellow inmates plan an escape during the prison rodeo.

 - Groin Attack: Skip and Harry are in a restaurant when a tall man and short taxi driver burst in arguing because the man refuses to pay the driver.
-Skip decides to be a good samaritan and walks over to diffuse the situation.
+Skip decides to be a good Samaritan and walks over to defuse the situation.
 Just before he gets there, the taxi driver grabs the man 'down there' with a pair pliers and twists, which Skip fails to notice.
 Of course, the man is now far more co-operative and pays the taxi driver, all while Skip is talking calmly to them both.
 When the driver releases the pliers and both men leave, Skip walks away thinking it was all his doing.